abir301/pawpalace-client/README.md

 2. Public and admin routes Feature.
 3. Search option and filter option.
 4. Donating feature with stripe.
-5. Unique dashboard for creating and managing data .
+5. Unique dashboard for creating and managing data.
+6. Private routes for admin to view and manage website data.

 #  npm packages: